 Matunga’s Tree-Shaded Lane Nurtured Many of Bollywood’s Greatest

 Currently, a nearby building in this Hollywood lane where Prithviraj Kapoor lived and where his sons Raj, Shashi and Shammi Kapoor grew up, is being re-developed.
 Among the others who resided in the star-studded lane count KN Singh, AR Kardar, Manmohan Krishna, Subiraj and his wife ‘Baby’ Naaz, producer PN Arora and Sitara Devi till they split, JK Nanda, Trilok Kapoor, Jagdish Sethi, and years later, Mithun Chakraborty.

 Among the other famous Hollywood Lane-wallas, were Manna Dey and Jayant, whose sons Amjad and Imtiaz became actors.

 It’s a lane redolent of film history, but a scarce few today have survived there.
 In fact, very few are even aware that KL Saigal’s home, instead of being preserved as a part of cinema heritage, is orphaned today.
 It’s in this lane that immortal music once rent the air.

 For me, Amar Kunj is now also the place where my mother, Zubeida, sang all night long under the star-lit sky, never, ever to be recorded.

-(This story was first published on 11 April 2016 and has been reposted from The Quint’s archives to mark the singer’s birth anniversary.)
+(This story was first published on 11 April 2016 and has been reposted from The Quint’s archives to mark the singer’s death anniversary.)